-Figure 2.62.
-Changing selection boundaries by mouse
+Figure 2.68.
+Changing selection boundaries with the mouse

-- Only the time-alignment of annotations on the following types of tiers can be modified: annotations on independent tiers, and annotations on referring tiers that fall under the Time Subdivision stereotype (but note that in the latter case, the alignment cannot be extended beyond the boundaries of its parent annotation, see Section 2.1). - To modify the time alignment of annotations on all other tiers, change the time alignment on the corresponding parent tier (following the steps above).
+- annotations on independent tiers, and annotations on referring tiers that fall under the Time Subdivision stereotype (but note that in the latter case, the alignment cannot be extended beyond the boundaries of its parent annotation, see Section 2.1). - To modify the time alignment of annotations on all other tiers, change the time alignment on the corresponding parent tier (following the steps above).
 The time alignment on all referring tiers is automatically updated.
 The annotations on the referring tier that are no longer within the borders of the annotation on the parent tier are discarded.
 If you want to shift the annotations on a referring tier in the same way as the annotation on the parent, use the methods described in Section 2.8.8. - If two annotations are adjacent you can snap them by specifying the maximum close-value in ms.